Tire Repairs, Pressures,

 NOTE that if you modify your bike so there ISN'T any front crossover exhaust pipe, you will have to figure out a way to tilt the bike forward, somehow securing the center-stand, to remove the rear wheel.

 NOTE: in the photos below, Dann has the strap around the very bottom below the axle fitment projections of the fork lowers.
 Be very careful that the strap can NOT come off the lowers.
+The bike is being tilted forward so that easy removal of the rear wheel can be made.

 What follows in